OpenRoberta/arduino-resources/README.md

 When the container is built, a shell script generates the libraries and stores them together with the header files in the directory `/tmp/arduino-release`.

+unowifirev2 and sensebox need to link with the `variant.c(pp).o` in addition to the core, otherwise nothing will be executed on the board.

 LTO support was turned off for uno, nano, mega, botnroll, mbot and unowifirev2 boards due to errors when using libraries on a Raspberry Pi.

 ## Adding new libraries